 It’s quite likely that the story being painted is one about Abraham (in his old age) being tempted to have his son registered with a centralized government for some type of provision…birth certificate, public school, social security, etc. Doing so would have made Isaac a slave of the very centralized governments that Abraham had left behind.
 The same process happened when Jacob agreed to sell his sons into slavery (20% of their lives) for the sake of the provision of Egypt.
 And it happens today when we make our children employees of the federal government by applying for social security numbers (which are actually Employee Identification Numbers).

 At the last minute, a ram was provided instead, caught in the thicket by its horns.
 Note that it wasn’t a lamb…the normal Churchian symbolism for Jesus.
 Elsewhere in the Bible, rams and horns refer to powerful nations.
-Could it be that “ram in the thicket” represents a decentralized nation…a group of people in the “wilderness” (not a fenced pasture) that practiced personal governance and were bound by their love for one another?
+Could it be that “ram in the thicket” represents a decentralized nation…a group of people in the “wilderness” (not the fenced pasture of a city-state) that practiced personal governance and were bound by their love for one another?
 The horns of the ram were entangled in the thicket.
-In other words, the power of a nation resides with the people…each elder is king.
+In other words, the power of a free nation resides with the people…each elder is king.

 Earlier in the story, Abraham stacks the wood for the sacrifice on Isaac’s back.
 This may be an indication that Isaac was taught the responsibility required for freedom.
 The burden of choice was eventually passed to Isaac.
 Would he go back to the centralized nations with benefactors that exercised authority or would he continue to bare the responsibility of living as a free man under the God of Nature and Nature’s God?

 Consider that paragraph when reading this verse: Train up a child in the way he should go: and when he is old, he will not depart from it.
 Proverbs 22:6